DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 If there are RRs other than APL or CNAME attached to the allow-query property, and if an APL RR cannot be found or there is a CNAME that doesn't point to an APL, then the most restrictive access list possible SHOULD be assumed.

 QUESTION1: should we define a label convention for pre-defining access-lists in a CATZ?
+RFC9432 had the group property to do something like this, but it refers to resources outside DNS.

 QUESTION2: should we allow pre-defined access-lists in external zones?